gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/associating-project-permissions-gij-cloud.md

 <p>&nbsp;</p>

-## Setting Project Permissions in Jira Cloud
+## What happens when project permissions are updated in Jira Cloud

 Project permissions are available in Git Integration for Jira Cloud.
 The default setting for new repository/integration connections is **Associated with all Jira projects**.